tidymass/tidymass-website/content/docs/chapter1/1-installation.md

-If you don't install R or RStudio on you PC or Mac, please install them first.
+If you don't have R or RStudio on you PC or Mac, please install them first.
 Otherwise, skip these steps.

 {{< cta cta_text="👉 Update R" cta_link="#update-r" >}}